 Income withholding is probably the most straightforward approach to take.
-For more people who are not self-employed, a court can place a withholding order on their paycheck where that money can be transferred to you.
+If you are not self-employed, a court can issue a withholding order to transfer money directly from your paycheck to you.

-The idea is to have the amount owed in child support paid off within two years after the judgment is entered through an income withholding order.
-If your opposing party is self-employed, then a court may order them to pay payments directly to you to pay the arrearage.
+The court aims to ensure payment of the owed child support amount within two years of entering the judgment through an income withholding order.
+For a self-employed opposing party, the court may order direct payments to you to cover the arrearage.

 Child Support Liens

-A lien may be placed on the property of a person who owes child support as well.
-This can cover personal and real property owned by the other parent in your situation.
+The court may also place a lien on the property of someone who owes child support.
+This includes both personal and real property owned by the other parent in your case.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”